Military of Goryeo: Independence

-Gongmin regained Goryeo's Independence in the mid 14th century, and afterward Generals Choe Yeong and Yi Seong-gye rose to prominence with victories over invading Red Turban armies from the north and Wokou marauders from the south.
+Gongmin regained Goryeo's Independence in the mid 14th century, and afterward Generals Ch'oe Yŏng and Yi Sŏng-gye rose to prominence with victories over invading Red Turban armies from the north and Wokou marauders from the south.

 Repelling the Yuan

 King Gongmin was forced to spend many years at the Yuan court, being sent there in 1341 as a virtual prisoner before becoming king.
-He married the Mongol princess Queen Noguk.
+He married the Mongol Princess Noguk as the queen consort.
 In the mid-14th century, the Yuan dynasty was beginning to crumble due to the Red Turban Rebellion.
 He used the conflict to reform the Korean government, abolish Mongolian military outposts, purge pro-Yuan sentiments, and regain lost northern territories such as Liaoyang.
-The Goryeo army retook these provinces partly thanks to defection from Yi Jachun, a minor Korean official in service of Mongols in Ssangseong, and his son Yi Seonggye.
-In addition, Generals Yi Seonggye and Ji Yongsu led a campaign into Liaoyang and conquered it in 1356.
-The final attempt by the Yuan to dominate Goryeo failed when General Choe Yeong defeated an invading Mongol tumen in 1364.
+The Goryeo army retook these provinces partly thanks to defection from Yi Jachun, a minor Korean official in service of Mongols in Ssangseong, and his son Yi Sŏng-gye.
+In addition, Generals Yi Sŏng-gye and Ji Yongsu led a campaign into Liaoyang and conquered it in 1356.
+The final attempt by the Yuan to dominate Goryeo failed when General Ch'oe Yŏng defeated an invading Mongol tumen in 1364.

 Red Turban Rebellion

 The Red Turbans attacked Goryeo, most likely because of military necessity.
 In December 1359, part of the Red Turban army moved their base to the Liaodong Peninsula.
 However, they were experiencing a shortage of war materials and lost their withdrawal route to the Chinese mainland.
 The Red Turban army led by Mao Ju-jing invaded Goryeo and took the city of Pyongyang.
 In January 1360, the Goryeo army led by An U and Yi Bang-sil retook Pyongyang and the northern region that the enemy had captured.
 Of the Red Turban army that had crossed the Yalu River, only 300 troops returned to Liaoning after the war.
 In November 1360, the Red Turban troops invaded Goryeo's northwest border with 200,000 troops again, and they occupied Gaegyeong, the capital of Goryeo, for a short period, King Gongmin escaped to Andong.
-However, Generals Choe Yeong, Yi Seonggye (later Taejo of Joseon), Jeong Seun and Yi Bang-sil repulsed the Red Turban army.
+However, Generals Ch'oe Yŏng, Yi Sŏng-gye (later Taejo of Joseon), Jeong Seun and Yi Bang-sil repulsed the Red Turban army.
 Sha Liu and Guan Xiansheng, who were Red Turban generals, were killed in the battles.
 The Goryeo army continually chased their enemy and repelled them from the Korean Peninsula.